NeelaL/NeelaL.github.io/index.md

 Snakes are intresting, snakes are venomous.

-  I SEE YOU EVEYWERE IM COMING FOR YOU.
+  I SEE YOU EVERYWERE IM COMING FOR YOU.